Studiofarma/pycture/README.md

 ## How it works

 Pycture parses the file definition and creates an internal representation of it.

-Pycture then use this representation to print the headers of the CSV and split all the contigous record column, into CSV columns.
+Pycture then uses this representation to print the headers of the CSV and split all the contigous record column, into CSV columns.

 ### Example